Financial Women's Association: Financial Backpack

 Since 2001, FWA members began offering financial literacy workshops to high school students through the FWA Financial Backpack program.
 Twice a year, in the fall and spring, a two-session workshop is held on the weekends, in conjunction with the NYC Department of Education's Job Readiness Program for Virtual Enterprise students.
 Smaller events are also held throughout the year with other education groups.
-For years ago, HSBC in the Community (USA) granted $900,000 to the FWA to expand the program over five years and offer it to more than 400 students annually.
+Years ago, HSBC in the Community (USA) granted $900,000 to the FWA to expand the program over five years and offer it to more than 400 students annually.
 As of April 2013, nearly 3,000 students have come through the program.

 Adult Financial Literacy

 FWA members began teaching financial literacy to adult clients at University Settlement in lower Manhattan.
-Now the FWA Financial Literacy program is offering seven week classes at Nontraditional Employment for Women (NEW) and the Grace Institute.
+Now the FWA Financial Literacy program is offering seven-week classes at Nontraditional Employment for Women (NEW) and the Grace Institute.
 Over 230 people have completed the program since its inception in 2003.